Looking for delicious ice cream recipes you can make at home? Alice Hart has tried them all.

-Toasting marzipan brings out a rich flavour that works wonders with peaches.
+Toasting marzipan brings out a rich flavor that works wonders with peaches.

 Fills a large loaf tin